schuettem/SATORBIT.jl/README.md

 - **Atmospheric Drag**: Incorporate atmospheric drag in the calculations using the atmospheric data from the NRLMSISE-00 model by the US Naval Research Laboratory (NRL).
 - **Space Weather Data**:
   - Historic data: From the GFZ German Research Centre for Geosciences.
-  - Forecast data: From the Space Weather Prediction Center National Oceanic and Atmospheric Administration (NOAA).
+  - Forecast data (45-daily): From the Space Weather Prediction Center National Oceanic and Atmospheric Administration (NOAA).
+  - Forecast data (monthly): From NASA Marshall Space Flight Center.

 - **SPICE Kernels**: SPICE kernels are used for precise ephemeris data and transformations from NASA Navigation and Ancillary Information Facility (NAIF).
 - **HWM14**: The Horizontal Wind Model 2014 (HWM14) from the Naval Research Laboratory (NRL) is used to account for atmospheric wind.